takaniwa/DSNet/README.md

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/dsnet-a-novel-way-to-use-atrous-convolutions/real-time-semantic-segmentation-on-cityscapes-1)](https://paperswithcode.com/sota/real-time-semantic-segmentation-on-cityscapes-1?p=dsnet-a-novel-way-to-use-atrous-convolutions) [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/dsnet-a-novel-way-to-use-atrous-convolutions/semantic-segmentation-on-camvid)](https://paperswithcode.com/sota/semantic-segmentation-on-camvid?p=dsnet-a-novel-way-to-use-atrous-convolutions)
 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/dsnet-a-novel-way-to-use-atrous-convolutions/semantic-segmentation-on-bdd100k-val)](https://paperswithcode.com/sota/semantic-segmentation-on-bdd100k-val?p=dsnet-a-novel-way-to-use-atrous-convolutions)

 This is the implementation for DSNet.
-This paper was accepted by CVPR 2024 Workshop on Computer Vision in the Wild.
 DSNetV2 is currently under development...
 DSNetV2 will offer a better balance between speed and accuracy, as well as a more comprehensive DSNet family ranging from small to large models.

 ```
 git clone  https://github.com/takaniwa/DSNet.git
 ```

+## News 2024/7/28
+We extended the MSAF and MSA experiments for classification by applying them to models like ResNet18.
+On the ImageNet1K task, this led to a 3.3% accuracy improvement with only a 1% increase in computational cost!We will include a more detailed explanation of this module in our paper for submission to a high-quality journal.

 ## **Environment**:
 PyTorch 1.10